How to Get a Class B CDL License in 2026: Requirements & Step-by-Step Guide

 - Turns: Taking them wide enough so your rear tires don't hit the curb.

-- Intersections: Looking left-right-left.
+- Intersections: Looking left-right-left before proceeding.

 - Stops: Stopping behind the white line.